zacharski/database-course/README.md

 JavaScript, often abbreviated JS, is the core programming language of the web, running both in a user's browser and on the backend.
 It is a high-level, just-in-time compiled language.
 Node.js is a runtime environment that allows JavaScript to be executed outside of browser typically on the server side.

+Students should be able to

+* write complex command line programs in JavaScript.
+* write code that executes asynchronously
+* write a scalable, maintainable, backend server.
+* write code that interacts with a database server
+* test and evaluate code using an industry-standard test environment.

+### PostgreSQL

+PostgreSQL is one of the most popular free and open-source relational database management systems, and is available on wide variety of operating systems.

+Students should be able to

+* design and implement databases based on an English description of the data.
+* understand database normalization and design database that meet the normalization requirements.

+### HTML/CSS

 ## Week-by-Week